SansamLab-Pipelines-Genomics/ReplisomeTracer/README.md

-# RepNano
+# ReplisomeTracer
-This repository contains a Snakemake-based pipeline and stand-alone scripts for analyzing DNA replication using BrdU and EdU detection in nanopore sequencing reads.
+This repository contains a Snakemake-based pipeline and stand-alone scripts for analyzing DNA replication tracks using BrdU and EdU detection in nanopore sequenced reads.